 - Water or stock, 150ml per person

-1. Add your quinoa to a bowl and rinse with cold water three or four times.
+1. Add your quinoa to a bowl and rinse with cold water three or four times to remove any bitterness – this is a vital step which we explain below.

 2. Once rinsed, add 150ml of water, or stock, per 50g of quinoa and cook over a medium heat.